 Postdoctoral Fellowships at the MPIfG

-The MPIfG conducts advanced basic research on the governance of modern societies.
+The MPIfG conducts basic research on the governance of modern societies.
 It aims to develop an empirically based theory of the social and political foundations of modern economies by investigating the interrelation between social, economic and political action.
 Building on the disciplinary traditions of sociology and political science, the institute's research program aims to combine and develop the approaches of new economic sociology and comparative political economy.

 Projects at the institute are clustered in four research areas: